 Another milestone in my 48 years of Ham Radio: After WAC 432 MHz (1983) and WAC 144 MHz (2018), the WAC 1296 MHz arrived today.
-Of all these it was the easiest and all Continents were in the log after just 2 months of activity.
+Of all these it was the fastest and all Continents were in the log after just 2 months of activity.

 Nice surprise: The ARRL DXCC Challenge Medallion 2500 was in the mailbox today.
 Just a small round sticker, but so much time and work went into it.
 Challenge 2500 means an average of 250 DXCC Entities on each of the 10 Bands from 160m to 6m.
 The next and final level is 3000, but I’m out of business now.
 Unfortunately it is more difficult nowadays to get the confirmation for a QSO than to make the contact itself.
 Not to mention the cost of requesting QSL cards or LotW confirmations.
 Now it has a dignified place on the wall and will remind me of so many nice contacts.